“Beware the Ides of March” is a familiar saying in English. The “Ides of March” is on March 15th – today! It means bad things will happen on this day!

 PS The image comes from “The Dramatic Works of William Shakspeare” (1826).
 Thanks to Joanne Ladd for reminding me about today!

 This article was posted on Monday, March 15th, 2010 at 12:21 pm and is filed under Countries & Cultures, England, Holidays Around the World, Italy, Mama Lisa, The Ides of March, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply